does sweat make your hair grow

 When Sweat Becomes a Frenemy to Your Hair

 Yes, sweat can play nice with your hair.
-But leave it unchecked, and it can turn into that unwanted guest who just won’t leave.
+But sweat isn't always good for your hair.
+It can turn into that unwanted guest who just won’t leave.
 A buildup of sweat can mix with sebum (your scalp’s natural oils), dirt, and product residue, which can lead to irritation, itching, and even clogged follicles.
 Over time, this can potentially cause inflammation and affect hair health negatively—making your scalp an unfriendly place for hair growth.

 Sweat is also slightly acidic, with a pH between 4.5 to 7.0.
 While this is normal, prolonged exposure without washing can alter the pH balance of your scalp, leading to dryness, potential dandruff, or an itchy sensation.
 Excessive sweating can also trap bacteria and yeast on your scalp, causing a whole array of scalp problems.
 So, while sweat has its perks, it also has the potential to mess with your scalp’s delicate balance.